-5.3.8 Dissertation/Graduation
+5.2.8 Dissertation/Graduation

-The dissertation is the evidence that the student has successfully produced an original and publishable body of work.
+The dissertation demonstrates that the student has successfully produced an original and publishable body of work.
 The student must defend the dissertation in an oral examination administered by his/her Supervisory Committee.
 All members of the University community are invited to attend.
 The dissertation should be the completion of the research outlined in the prospectus.

 The manuscript must be prepared using the formatting guidelines prepared by the Office of Graduate Students.
 The University suggests that academic courtesy requires that the dissertation must be submitted to each member of the Supervisory Committee at least four weeks prior to the date of the examination.
+This may be relaxed with the explicit acquiescence of all the committee members.

 The student must register for ISC 8982, the zero credit dissertation defense, during the semester he/she defends.
-In addition, the student is responsible for completing all forms with the University for announcing the exam, etc. The student is strongly urged to attend a Graduate School workshop for preparing dissertations and preparing to graduate.
+In addition, the student is responsible for completing all forms with the University for announcing the exam, etc. The student is strongly urged to attend a Graduate School workshop for preparing dissertations and preparing for graduation.
 The student should remind the outside committee member that after the defense of the dissertation he/she must submit a form reporting whether all university rules were followed.

 The University requires that if the student has been admitted to candidacy then he/she must register for dissertation credits each term in which a substantial amount of work is being done on the dissertation.
 If the student has satisfied all of the coursework requirements and is completing the dissertation away from campus, then he/she must meet the University requirements of registering for a minimum of 2 dissertation credits per semester.
-See Graduate Bulletin for details.
+See Graduate Bulletin. for details.
 However, if a student does not meet the graduation deadlines during a semester but defends and submits all paperwork before the start of the next semester, then he/she can request an exception to the requirement of registering for two credits.

-5.3.9 Time Limitations
+5.2.9 Time Limitations

-The Graduate College imposes the condition that all requirements for the doctoral degree be completed within five calendar years from the time the student passes the preliminary examination.
+Typically, the time required to complete a Ph.D. varies between 4-6 years from the date of first joining the department.
+The Graduate College imposes the condition that all requirements for the doctoral degree be completed within five calendar years after being accepted as a doctoral candidate by the department.
 If this time limit passes, then the Supervisory Committee can choose to allow the student to pass a new preliminary examination.